-Kat joined Edge in early 2018 as a Researcher in the Research & Policy Team.
+Kat joined Edge in early 2018 as a Senior Researcher in the Research & Policy Team.
 She has worked within the field of education for the majority of her career.
 She started working in the social care and education section at Sheffield City Council, analysing and monitoring the city’s education and young people’s social care outcomes.

 Kat spent several years working in a higher education environment, conducting research and market intelligence around student admissions, recruitment and widening participation.
 More recently she taught the IB Primary Years Programme at an international school in Vietnam, using project-based learning (PBL) approaches and leading on the development of the primary STEM curriculum.